This website contains images of people who have passed away.

 2.1 Eliminate the over-representation of Aboriginal children and young people in care

-2.1.1 Children and young people in out of home care
+2.1.1 Children and young people in out-of-home care

 2.1.2 Children in out of home care who are engaged with intensive family support services